CountESS-Project/CountESS/docs/getting-started/index.md

 * The "Text Preview" is just that, a preview.
 Nothing is written to the file until you click "Run".

-## Example 2: Translating Barcodes
+## Example 2: Translating Barcodes & Calling Variants

 Load this example with `countess_gui example_2.ini`.